pakshuang/ai-chat-survey/docs/backend.md

 # Backend Report

-## Section Introduction
+## Introduction
 This section serves as a comprehensive exploration of the backend infrastructure underpinning our AI chatbot survey system.
-Here, we present an in-depth analysis of the LLM (Large Language Model) at the heart of our solution, along with a detailed examination of the backend architecture.
-Through this report, we aim to provide a thorough understanding of our model selection rationale, its integration into the survey framework, and the overarching architecture supporting its functionality.
+Here, we present an in-depth analysis of the Large Language Model (LLM), in our case ChatGPT, at the heart of our solution, along with a detailed examination of the backend architecture.
+It aims to provide a thorough understanding of our model selection rationale, its integration into the survey framework, and the overarching architecture supporting its functionality.
 Furthermore, we discuss our approach to model evaluation, post-deployment tracking, and strategies for continuous improvement.

 ## Literature Review
 - Insert literature review regarding traditional surveys as well as efforts to integrate LLMs into surveys

 ## Backend Architecture
 ### 1. Introduction to Backend Architecture